 - An inability to act fast in the event that another buyer makes an offer

-- Finding someone to bid at auction for them
+- Finding someone to bid at auction

 These challenges can result in not buying at all.
 Or buying the wrong property.
 Neither of these outcomes is ideal.
 For overseas-based expats buying property in Sydney, an enormous amount of luck is needed to get it right.For overseas-based expats buying property in Sydney, an enormous amount of luck is needed to get it right Click To Tweet